Piyushgautamsingh/ZARA-personal-voice-assistant/README.md

 (simple voice assistance using pyhton)
 <br>
 <br>
-Commands that "Zara" execute :
+Commands that "Zara" execute :<br>
-"""You can use these commands and I'll help you out:
+"""You can use these commands and I'll help you out:<br>
             1. Say wikipedia your query<br>
             2. Open Google<br>
             3. Open Whatsapp<br>